kazurayam/BrowserMobProxyInKatalonStudio/README.md

 					])
 ```

-This code fragment looks like a magic spell.
+Do you think, this code fragment looks like a magic spell? --- Yes, very magical.

 I employed [Jayway JsonPath](https://github.com/json-path/JsonPath) library.
 There are sevelral articles about JsonPath on the net.

 - [Introduction to JsonPath, Baeldung](https://www.baeldung.com/guide-to-jayway-jsonpath) --- this article introduce me to JsonPath.
 It was enough for me.
 - [Comprehensive Guide to JsonPath, CODDIPA](https://codippa.com/jayway-jsonpath-java/)

+The 4th step takes just 3 seconds.
+Jayway JsonPath runs amazingly fast.

 ## How to import required jar files.

 Katalon Studio does not bundle the jar files required to use the Jayway JsonPath.
-You need to import external jar files from Maven Central repository into the `<projectDir>/Drivers` folder.
+You need to download the required external jar files from Maven Central repository, locate them into the `<projectDir>/Drivers` folder.
 The following document explains how to do it:

 - [Katalon Gradle Plugin](https://github.com/katalon-studio/katalon-gradle-plugin)